FalcoSuessgott/vault-kubernetes-kms/README.md

 :warning: As a result of that, **the `kube-apiserver` requires the `vault-kubernetes-kms` plugin to be up & running before the `kube-apiserver` starts**.
 To ensure this, setting a priority class in the plugins manifest (`"priorityClassName: system-node-critical"`) is recommended. :warning:

+Following the scenario that `vault-kubernetes-kms` is deployed as a static pod, then your Vault server has to reside **outside** of your Kubernetes cluster, as it is [recommended](https://developer.hashicorp.com/vault/tutorials/kubernetes/kubernetes-security-concerns).
+If you decide to deploy the plugin not as a static pod, then theoretically the Vault server can be deployed on the same cluster, you then would have to patch the `kube-apiserver` after startup to find its `EncryptionProviderConfig`.

 **[Check out the official documentation](https://falcosuessgott.github.io/vault-kubernetes-kms/)**

 ## Features